jleinonen/jleinonen.github.io/about.md

 I've worked on atmospheric science &mdash; especially cloud and precipitation radar &mdash; data problems since about 2008 and I'm currently working on applications of machine learning to these problems.
 I hope this blog will help others put these methods into practice.

-I'm working with the [Environmental Remote Sensing Laboratory](https://www.epfl.ch/labs/lte/) at the [Swiss Federal Institute of Technology in Lausanne (EPFL)](https://www.epfl.ch/).
+I'm working with the Radar, Satellite and Nowcasting group at [MeteoSwiss](https://www.meteoswiss.ch/).

 [Education](#education) | [Experience](#experience) | [Papers](#papers) | [Presentations](#presentations) | [Successful proposals](#proposals)